agens-no/PolyglotUnity/README.md

 ## Current Features
 - Download latest polyglot master sheet as CSV or TSV
+- Download a custom localization sheet as CSV or TSV
 - Import the downloaded file and parse it
 - Managing localizations
 	- Specify any number of csv or tsv files to parse